 01 of 05

 For the traditional large rectangular pudding then you will need, surprise, surprise, a large rectangular roasting tin.
 The tin needs to be heavy and preferably with a thick bottom enabling it to comfortably reach a high temperature.
-Handles are optional, it does make it easier for moving the hot pan to and from the oven but is not essential.
+Handles are optional; they do make moving the hot pan to and from the oven easier but are not essential.
 A meat roasting tin is the ideal pan for this as you can see in the image.

 02 of 05